-While the next match begins, Tenshinhan catches up to Roshi as the Turtle Hermit sheds his disguise; he wants to know why the Invincible Old Master entered.
+While the next match begins, Tien catches up to Roshi as the Turtle Hermit sheds his disguise; he wants to know why the Invincible Old Master entered.
 Roshi explains that it was to prevent his own students from winning too easily and getting big heads, but now he thinks it was unnecessary.
-Ten assumes that Roshi believes his own students can't beat him, but Roshi claims he's just realized that Goku and crew won't slack off if they win.
+Tien assumes that Roshi believes his own students can't beat him, but Roshi claims he's just realized that Goku and crew won't slack off if they win.

 Who is responsible for the monk's murder?
 And what does this foreshadow?
 Find out next time, on Dragon Ball!

 Tien Shinhan arc has the following tropes